cryptify

 The PostGuard website and the JavaScript SDK use Cryptify as the default file storage and delivery backend.

-- Backend (Rust, Rocket framework): Handles file storage, chunked uploads, email notifications, and serves the API.
+Cryptify is a Rust service built on the Rocket framework.
+It handles file storage, chunked uploads, email notifications, and serves the API.

 Configuration